Who has the last word? Understanding How to Sample Online Discussions: Conclusions and Future Work

-In this paper we have applied ideas from bipolar argumentation theory and complex networks to simulate an ensemble of synthetic reply trees where the nodes are arguments and the directed edges are attacking or supporting replies.
-We then built a model that calculates the probability that an argument will win given the distance that argument is from the last level of the tree, subject to some assumptions on the in-degree distribution of the reply trees (e.g. being scale-free, or homogeneous).
-This model indicates how one should sample such a reply tree so as to choose the levels where arguments are winning with the highest probability.
+This paper applies ideas from bipolar argumentation theory and complex networks to an ensemble of synthetic reply trees where the nodes are arguments and the directed edges are attacking or supporting replies.
+We then built a model that calculates the probability that an argument will be justified in the debate given given its ``level'' or distance from the main thesis of the debate, i.e., the number of replies that separate it from the main thesis This model allows one to compute the levels in the reply tree where arguments are justified with the highest probability.

-The first result is that this probabilistic approach appears to be a good way to tackle the problem because it can predict the winning probability of online discussions, when its results are compared to real data that we scraped from Kialo, an Internet debating platform.
-The probabilistic approach also reveals three different schemes of behaviour for the winning probability as a function of two global parameters of the reply tree: (1) the percentage of attacking and supporting arguments in the graph and (2) the structure of the discussion tree, i.e. how comments are organised in it.
-Data from Kialo indicates that very controversial discussions (i.e. reply trees with a high proportion of attacks) are organised in a different way, specifically that the number of unreplied arguments per level is quite homogeneous amongst the levels and and the behaviour of the winning probability follows the model for reply trees with a homogeneous degree distribution.
-When the graph is not as controversial (i.e., when the conversation is more supportive), the Kialo reply trees seem to behave similar to trees with a scale-free degree distribution, both in the probability of unreplied comments per level and in the location of the winning arguments.
+This probabilistic approach appears to be a good way to tackle the problem because it can predict the location of justified arguments in online discussions, when its results are compared to real data that we obtained from Kialo, an Internet debating platform.
+The probabilistic approach also reveals three different schemes of behaviour for the probability of an argument being justified as a function of two global parameters of the reply tree: (1) the relative proportions of attacking and supporting arguments in the overall discussion and (2) the structure of the discussion tree, as characterised by its degree distribution.